vboukili/Data-Incubator-Challenge/README.md

 # Data-Incubator-Challenge
-Project for Data Incubator Fellowship Challenge
+I am a professional ecologist aiming to transition into data science.
+This repository contains plots for my Data Incubator Fellowship Challenge project.
+Enjoy!